 - Avoid "100 calorie snack packs" when possible - they usually don't provide many nutrients beyond sugar.

 Snacking with Children

 Snacking is a great way to introduce more fruits and vegetables to your child's diet.
-However, it can often be challenging.
-Meal and snack time are never perfect but we have a few tips to make it a little easier!
+But, it can be challenging.
+Meal and snack time are never perfect but we have a few tips to make them a little easier!

-- Offer dips alongside vegetable sticks to make eating veggies a bit more fun.
+- Offer dips with vegetable sticks to make eating veggies a bit more fun.